agavazov/nkvd/README.md

 ### .env variables

-- `SERVICE_URL` The url of the service which will be tested
+- `SERVICE_URL` The URL of the service which will be tested
 - `STRESS_AMOUNT` Total amount of the requests to send
 - `STRESS_CLUSTERS` How many clusters will work in parallel
-- `STERSS_WORKERS` Haw many requests workers will work in parallel in each cluster
+- `STRESS_WORKERS` How many request workers will work in parallel in each cluster